ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 ``index.html``.

-Deploying to GitHub Pages
+Deploying to GitHub pages
 +++++++++++++++++++++++++
-Next, deploy your documentation to the ``gh-pages`` branch with:
+Next, deploy your documentation to the ``gh-pages`` branch with the `JamesIves/github-pages-deploy-action
-`JamesIves/github-pages-deploy-action
 <https://github.com/JamesIves/github-pages-deploy-action>`_ action.